trek-view/basecamp/_posts/2019-12-27-year-in-review.md

 ---
 date: 2019-12-27
 title: "A Year in Review"
-description: "My favourite tours captured in 2019 (and a glimpse into 2020)."
+description: "From the South Coast to the Yorkshire Dales.
+My favourite tours captured in 2019 (and a glimpse into 2020)."
 categories: updates
 tags: [River Thames, River Wey, South Downs Way, High Cup Nick, Devil's Punchbowl]
 author_staff_member: dgreenwood